 - Your client is not an expert and may not be aware of or perceive certain risks.
 Some of these risks could be significant and detrimental to them pursing an exercise programme.

-As we have seen the PAR-Q is a key tool in a Fitness Instructor’s or Personal Trainer’s repertoire.
+We have seen that the PAR Q is a key tool in a Fitness Instructor’s or Personal Trainer’s repertoire.
 It facilitates effective client screening and safe effective exercise prescription tailored to client goals and objectives.
-Most clients PARQ’s will suggest they can start an exercise plan without any cause for concern however as the qualified professional always be on the lookout for contraindications and seek medical guidance where necessary.
+Most clients PAR Q’s will suggest they can start an exercise plan without any cause for concern however, as the qualified professional always be on the lookout for contraindications and seek medical guidance where necessary.

 Fitness Courses at Affordable Prices